What is a Texas Title Attorney Bond?

 Understand what this bond can do for you today!

-A Title Attorney is a person who engages in the business of title examination, contract execution of a title insurance, closing a transaction, or guarantees a title examination.
+A Title Attorney is a person who engages in the business of title examination, contract execution of title insurance, closing a transaction, or guarantees a title examination.

-In order to perform those duties, the Texas Department of Insurance, in accordance with the provisions of the Texas Insurance Code, subjects the title attorney to procure a license.
+To perform those duties, the Texas Department of Insurance, in accordance with the provisions of the Texas Insurance Code, subjects the title attorney to procure a license.
 The license will legally allow the attorney to act as a title attorney for a title insurance company.

 One of the license requirements for a title attorney in Texas is a surety bond.